botaydotcom/GoMessagingTestFrameWork/README.md

 1. Global var map:
 ---------------------
--Purpose:
+#- Purpose:

 In the test suite, sometimes some values can be repeated a lot of times.
 We want to introduce variables to help here:

--How to add:
+#- How to add:

-To specify the list of varible to be used in the whole test suite, and specify their values:
+To specify the list of varible to be used in the whole test suite, and specify their values, add section <VarMap></VarMap>
-Adding section <VarMap></VarMap>

-For example:
+#For example:

 	<VarMap>
 		<!-- to define a var name: email1, with value: indotest15@test.com-->